Belloy-Lab/AD_SexBiased_Genomics_Proteomics/03_xQTL_coloc/01_QTL_datasets.md

 **AD Sex-Biased Genomics & Proteomics**

-# xQTL Colocalization Pipeline
+## xQTL Colocalization

+---

-The aim of this pipeline is to utilize a wide range of QTL datasets to run QTL colocalization analyses with a target dataset.
-In the example codes provided, the target dataset is a non-stratified GWAS of Alzheimer's disease.
+The aim of this pipeline is to utilize a wide range of QTL datasets to run QTL colocalization analyses with a target GWAS dataset, covering a specific set genetic loci.

 ## Requirements
 * R Packages: [coloc](https://cran.r-project.org/web/packages/coloc/index.html).
  * Target dataset (GWAS summary stats for specific phenotype)
  * QTL datasets - see QTL_datasets.md for list of possible QTL datasets and tissues

 ## Workflow
 * Create input reference file for the bash scipt with the following variables:
   1. study - Study from which QTL dataset comes from